 After a long break we are putting it back in the front and center of things!
 And I am counting days until the winter break begins, when I can relax, bake and make merry as the season of joy takes over.
 Also, I will be traveling home!
 Mornings out in the lawn with hot tea, biscuits and peacocks for company, could there be a better description of paradise?
 Not in my world!
 But, there is time before I can soak in that beauty.
 In the meantime though, there is still some snow on the ground from last week’s snowstorm, the first of the season and cups of tea are on my mind as I study and make plans for the holidays.

-Presenting to you a simple, and I mean truly an easy, no-frill recipe for whole wheat biscuits.
+Presenting a simple, and I mean truly an easy, no-frill recipe for whole wheat biscuits.

 I am quite sure that most people with a working kitchen will be able to find the basic ingredients to make a batch or two.
 The one that might be tricky is cardamom, so improvise and make it your own.